 You can even see how much satin looks and feel this fingerboard!
 I’m a big fan of maple fingerboards without any lacquer applied.
 This guitar has almost none of this layer on the board that normally feels very strange to me and sometimes even sticky!

-Fender American Special SB (RN, HSS) review video (no talking)
+Fender American Special SB (RN, HSS) Review & Sound Demo (no talking)

 Later on, we had another Fender American Special, this time with a rosewood fingerboard and HSS pickup configuration.
 Here’s the full review video.

 What has changed so far with Fender American Special vs Performer Stratocasters?